OrbitalStation/rusty-c/README.md

            };
 }
 ```
-Wow, you know... <i>This</i> is what I call scary.
+Wow... <i>This</i> is what I call scary.
+Just compare to `rusty-c`'s version of this simple function.

 Anyway, choosing tool is only your decision.
-Be happy and - goodbye!
+Goodbye!